mbroz2/quarkus-workshop-langchain4j/docs/docs/section-1/step-10.md

 Find the `grafana.endpoint` and open the url in another browser tab.
 Use admin/admin to log in if you need to.

 Let's first explore the provided custom metrics dashboards that the dev service creates.
-Go to "Dashboards" in the left menu.
+Go to `Dashboards` in the left menu.
-You will notice 2 dashboards, one for OTLP and one for Prometheus.
+You will notice 4 dashboards:

+* Quarkus Micrometer OpenTelemetry
+* Quarkus Micrometer OTLP registry
+* Quarkus Micrometer Prometheus registry
+* Quarkus OpenTelemetry Logging

 Remember how we added both the Micrometer OpenTelemetry and Prometheus registry extensions?
 They're both reflected here.
 Feel free to explore the dashboards.

 If you don't see much data data in the graphs, you may want to select a shorter time span in the top right of your screen and/or create some more chat requests.

 ![Grafana Dashboard](../images/grafana-dashboard.png)

-You can also find an aggregation of all metrics (including the LangChain4j relevant ones) by going to Explore > Metrics:
+You can also find an aggregation of all metrics (including the LangChain4j relevant ones) by going to `Explore > Metrics`:

 ![Prometheus Metrics graphs](../images/prometheus-metrics.png)

 Now let's explore the Query functionality to find specific data.
 Click on the `Explore` menu item.
 An interactive query window will open up.
-Next to "Outline" you'll see that Prometheus is selected in the dropdown.
+Next to `Outline` you'll see that Prometheus is selected in the dropdown.
 Select `gen_ai_client_estimated_cost_total`.
 Then, in label filters, select `currency` and value `USD`.
 Finally, click the Run query button to see the results.
 You should see an estimated cost aggregation of the latest calls to the model.
 This is an experimental feature based on what typical calls to ChatGPT cost.

 ![Estimated Cost Graph](../images/genai-estimated-cost.png)

 Let's now take a look at how we can get our traces from Tempo.
-In the same Query window next the "Outline", select `Tempo` instead of Prometheus.
+In the same Query window next the `Outline`, select `Tempo` instead of Prometheus.
 Then, click on `Search` next to Query type.
 You will see a table appear below with a list of the latest trace IDs and the service they relate to.